Evolutionary Psychology

 Altruism

-The belief that individual survival and reproduction drives behavior historically led evolutionary psychologists to believe that altruism made no sense.
+The belief that individual survival and reproduction drive behavior historically led evolutionary psychologists to believe that altruism made no sense.
 Everything needed to work together to ensure the survival of the individual, so why would they put the needs of others over their own?
-Some influential evolutionary psychologists, however, have alternative explanations for the basis of altruism.
+However, some influential evolutionary psychologists have alternative explanations for the basis of altruism.
 For example, many suggest that, while altruism may not help the individual who practices it directly, it does help ensure the survival of the community and, potentially, the whole species.

 Language acquisition

 In most circumstances and for most people, evolutionary psychology is best used in combination with other types of therapy.
 It can be very helpful for explaining and understanding mental health issues.
 However, to solve those issues, you typically need a more practical approach, such as cognitive-behavioral therapy or psychodynamic therapy.
-Using different psychological theories, the therapist can get to the heart of the problem before delving into the nuts and bolts of solving it.
+Using different psychological theories, the therapist can get to the heart of the problem before delving into the resolution of it.

-Mental health issues can threaten your well-being, especially if they go untreated for a long period.
+Mental health issues can threaten an individual’s well-being, especially if they go untreated for a long period.
 Even if you live a long time, having mental health problems can seriously affect your ability to function in the ways you would like.

 Getty/AnnaStills